 Central is the financial district but it’s a great place to stay, located near Victoria Peak and Lan Kwai Fong.
 There are plenty of places nearby to eat, drink and be merry frequented by the city’s expats.
-Tsim Sha Tsui is another popular spot with tourists.
-It is close to Victoria Harbour in southern Kowloon and home to many of Hong Kong’s museums as well as restaurants and shopping.
+Hotels in Tsim Sha Tsui, such as Hotel Icon, are popular with tourists thanks to their proximity to Victoria Harbour in southern Kowloon and many of Hong Kong’s museums as well as restaurants and shopping.

 Phone calls and mobile data

 Before you land, disable data roaming and don’t answer incoming calls on your mobile phone if you want to keep your monthly bill in check.
 Invest in a prepaid travel SIM card if keeping in touch with home is important, or buy a prepaid Hong Kong SIM card.
 The Discover Hong Kong Tourist Sim Card costs HK$30 for five days and includes free local calls, cheap international calls and SMS and five gigabytes of data.
 Remember, this will only work if your phone is not locked to your Australian carrier.